 7. Take micro-breaks every hour

-Even 1-minute breaks can make a difference.
+If you’re wondering how often to take a break at work, know that even 1-minute breaks can make a difference.
 Some standard intervals are a 5-minute break every 25 minutes or a 15-minute break every 90 minutes.

 At the top of every hour, try taking a moment for mindfulness.
-Walk around for a bit – it’s good for you.
+Walk around for a bit—it’s good for you.